SriVenkateshMani/SriVenkateshMani/README.md

 ## 🚀 About Me

 I’m a backend focused developer with strong interests in machine learning and deep learning.
-I've completed coursework in ML, NLP and Neural Networks And Deep Leanring, and built hands-on projects in both backend development and AI.
+I've completed coursework in ML, NLP, Neural Networks And Deep Learning, and built hands-on projects in both backend development and ML.
 I enjoy building clean, scalable systems and exploring real-world applications of intelligent models.

  I’ve gained hands-on experience through:
 - 🧬 Built a full stack scientific workflow platform at **Biocollate** using Flask, Go, React and PostgreSQL